Answering a Complaint or Petition

 Talk to an attorney

-You are not required to hire an attorney, but answering a complaint or a petition can be complicated.
-Consider talking to an attorney to go over your options.
+See our Finding Legal Help page for information about ways to get legal help.
 One way to talk to an attorney is to visit a free legal clinic.
 Clinics provide general legal information and give brief legal advice.
 You might also hire an attorney for just part of your case or to do one particular thing, rather than represent you for the whole case.
-For more information, see our page on Finding Legal Help.
+Legal help is also available at discounted rates for people with modest incomes.

-If the defendant is served inside Utah, the defendant must file an answer within 20 calendar days after service.
-If the defendant is served outside Utah, the defendant must file an answer within 30 calendar days after service URCP 12(a).
-The time to answer in an eviction case is much shorter.
-The summons will say how many days the defendant has to respond.
+In most cases, if the defendant is served in Utah, they must file their answer within 21 calendar days after the date of service.
+If the defendant is served outside Utah, they must file an answer within 30 calendar days after service.
+URCP 12(a).
+The time to answer in an eviction case is much shorter and the time to answer will be stated in the summons.